 Analysis Group Welcomes New Affiliates and Announces Senior-Level Promotions

-Analysis Group, one of the largest international economics consulting firms, announces 17 promotions to managing principal and vice president, and welcomes 10 new academic affiliates.
+Analysis Group announces six promotions to managing principal and principal, and welcomes a new CFO/CIO and six new affiliates.

 New Managing Principals

 Lauren R. Kindler has a broad range of expertise in intellectual property (IP) disputes, contract disputes, litigation matters related to securities and finance, false advertising allegations, and antitrust matters.
 In litigation matters, she has testified in deposition and at trial, and assisted in all phases of the litigation process, including discovery, expert reports, deposition, and trial preparation.
 In patent infringement matters, Ms. Kindler has analyzed claimed lost sales, claimed lost profits, and claimed reasonable royalty damages.
 In antitrust matters, she has assessed the competitive consequences of mergers, analyzed the competitive behavior of market participants, and estimated the impact of market power.
 Her work has also included the development of complex damages models, the analysis of statistical data, and the analysis of stock price movements.
 Prior to joining Analysis Group, Ms. Kindler held positions with two economics consulting firms.